Hello, world: Variations

-The phrase "Hello, World!" has seen various deviations in casing and punctuation, such as "hello world" which lacks the capitalization of the leading H and W, and the presence of the comma or exclamation mark.
+The phrase "Hello, world" has seen various deviations in casing and punctuation, such as the presence or absence of the comma or exclamation mark.
 Some devices limit the format to specific variations, such as all-capitalized versions on systems that support only capital letters, while some esoteric programming languages may have to print a slightly modified string.
 Other human languages have been used as the output; for example, a tutorial for the Go language emitted both English and Chinese or Japanese characters, demonstrating the language's built-in Unicode support.
-Another notable example is the Rust language, whose management system automatically inserts a "Hello, World" program when creating new projects.
+Another notable example is the Rust language, whose package management system creates a program that prints "Hello, world!" as the default for new projects.